robinrendle/robinrendle.com/src/pages/notes/the-sandwich.md

 I think what the last two years has taught me, it’s that these small details are the things to watch out for in people.
 Because I believe deep down in my gut that intelligence isn’t enough.
 I really don’t care how well you know flexbox or how many beautiful typefaces you’ve made, because if you are an asshole then that’s the ballgame.

-You don’t have license to be an enormous, raging bastard if you’re smart, or if you’re good enough at your job, or if you’re rich enough.
+You don’t have license to be an enormous, raging bastard if you’re smart, or if you’re good enough at your job, or if you’re rich.
+Here in the Bay Area tech scene, I think that this the worst thing people took from a certain bespectacled, turtle-necked gentleman—they don’t quite get that he was good at his job _despite_ being an absolute bastard.
+But we can all aspire to be better than the turtle neck guy.

-Because here’s the thing that’s impossible to teach (and extremely, extremely difficult to learn): _kindness_ is the only kind of intelligence that counts.
+Because here’s the thing that’s impossible to teach (and extremely difficult to learn): _kindness_ is the only kind of intelligence that counts.